payday-restoration/restoration-mod/README.md

 # Credits

 Rhynne: Helped in development of the Restoration HUD and was the original project lead.
-Creating all of the Major Heist Edits.
+Creating Major Heist Edits.

 DoktorAkcel: Majority of the HUD and UI setup, asset work, incredibly useful research to help with mod development.

-SC: Providing the vast majority of the codebase, the balancing and general design of the overhaul.[/u]
+SC: Providing the vast majority of the codebase, the balancing and general design of the overhaul.

 DMC: Assisting with creation of the weapons, skill trees and helping with overall balance in the overhaul.

-Rino: Major asset contributions to the mod including: The Murkywater faction, The Titan Sniper, HRT, Taser and Dozer, The NYPD Veteran Cop, The revamped Zeal Team, OMNIA faction asset work, Captain Spring, Major Molly, and Engineer Elektra, Edits to City SWAT textures NYPD faction asset work OMNIA LPF The below Death Wish difficulty Russian Medic The Titan Cloaker model/textures Skeleton SWAT Additional Zombie faction assets The OMNIA Special Units The ZEAL SG553 LAPD SWAT LAPD Vet Cop Captain Autumn Russian Titan enemies GenSec Shotgunner and UMP guy assets Heavy shotgunner assets, Heister "Sunny-Side Robber", Heister "Combat Harness", Murky Special Forces, US National Guard, AKAN Containment Team, Policia Federal Commons and Voicing Murky Special Forces.
-Providing many promotional screenshots.
-Creation of some alternate environments and minor code additions, mostly the enemy chatter stuff.
+Rino: Major asset and sound contributions. minor code contributions.
+Voicing Murkywater Special Forces.

-Jarey: Major asset contributions to the mod including: PDTH Styled Enemies assets used for the NYPD faction, The Spectre Cloaker used as the Murky faction Cloaker and the base of the OMNIA Cloaker, Femcloaker - Used as ashrinkwrap base for female enemies, Jarey_ ZEALS Used for our ZEAL sepcials, Updating Captain Sprung and Russian Titan Dozer assets, Sniper Glint, Russian Titan Cloaker textures, Murky Vetcop, Policia Federal Specials, Updating some NPC weapon models, Heister "Prison Suit"
+Jarey_: Major asset contributions and voicing the Titan Sniper.

-Zdann: Major asset contributions to the mod including: Getting Murkydozers to work The Veteran Cop The Russian Veteran Cop The Russian Grenadier The Russian elite heavy NPC weapon models Sergeant Doc GenSec shield The above Death Wish difficulty Russian Medic Getting the Titan Cloaker working Shovelposting.
+Zdann: Major asset contributions.

-Splish: Asset contributions to the mod including: The Grenadier Providing concept art for the OMNIA LPF and providing many, many promotional screenshots.
+Splish: Asset and sound contributions.

-Rex: Asset contributions to the mod including: Titan SWAT, Various crimespree icons and risk level assets, The Restoration masks, Captain Summers, The Biker Dozer, and the creation of the map package.
+Rex: Asset contributions and level design.

 Fuglore: Doing all the crazy AI and tactic changes.

-Ravicale: Reworking some perk decks, overhauling dodge, and other gameplay tweaks.
+Ravicale: Major contributions to player side code and balance.

 Teacyn: Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation of multiple alternate heist environments.